friedrichkilian/FontSync/README.md

 Can be one of 'arabic', 'bengali', 'chinese-simplified', 'chinese-traditional', 'cyrillic', 'cyrillic-ext', 'devanagari', 'greek', 'greek-ext', 'gujarati', 'gurmukhi', 'hebrew', 'japanese', 'kannada', 'khmer', 'korean', 'latin', 'latin-ext', 'malayalam', 'myanmar', 'oriya', 'sinhala', 'tamil', 'telugu', 'thai', 'vietnamese' while 'latin-ext' is recommended.
 For all subsets you can use 'all'.

-You cannot separate two or more via comma!
-Wrong inputs will be taken as 'all'.
+Wrong inputs will be taken as 'all' as well.

 #### number of styles ####